-!
-Parallel Application Performance Plan
+Parallel Application Performance Assessment

-- Follow-up on the audit service

-- Identifies the root causes of the issues found and qualifies and quantifies approaches to address them (recommendations)

-- Longer effort (1-3 months)
+- Primary service - Identifies performance issues of customer code (at customer site) - If needed, identifies the root causes of the issues found and qualifies and quantifies approaches to address them (recommendations) - Combines former Performance Audit (?) and Plan (!) - Medium effort (1-3 months)

-✓ Proof-of-Concept
+Proof-of-Concept (✓)

-- Experiments and mock-up tests for customer codes - Kernel extraction, parallelisation, mini-apps experiments to show effect of proposed optimisations - 6 months effort
+- Follow-up service - Experiments and mock-up tests for customer codes - Kernel extraction, parallelisation, mini-apps experiments to show effect of proposed optimisations - Larger effort (3-6 months)